eregs/eregs.github.io/_pages/story.md

 In July 2016, 18F expanded the platform with [Notice and Comment](/features/notice-and-comment) features for the [EPA](https://epa-notice.usa.gov/).

-18F is currently working on the [OMB Policy Library](https://github.com/18F/omb-eregs), which is based on the eRegs platform.
+In 2017, 18F worked with OMB on the [OMB Policy Library](https://github.com/18F/omb-eregs), which is based on the eRegs platform.

 ## Research